Wiederholung/CollabXplorer/doc/SMC-2023/CollabXplorer-3.1-en.md

 - Front-end:
   - Receive and parse JSON data, refresh page recommendation statistics and list of recommendations.
   - Render interdisciplinary collaboration networks locally.
-  - Listen for user interactions, such as clicking on scholars in the recommendation list, clicking on nodes in the interdisciplinary collaboration network, etc., and call back-end APIs to persist user behavior records.
+  - Listen for user interactions, such as clicking on scholars in the recommendation list, clicking on nodes in the interdisciplinary collaboration network, etc., and calling back-end APIs to persist user behaviour records.

 ![framework](https://my-typora-p1.oss-cn-beijing.aliyuncs.com/typoraImgs/202304142351559.png)